tawaab1/mobile-development-language-translator/README.md

 If there is any problems viewing a question on any of the Quiz screens, you can press the "Speak" button to read out the question on to a toast.

+## Localization

+If you wish to change the language used in the app just go to:

+Device Settings> General Management and Input > Language > Add Language > Set the prefered language as default

+This will also change the the language used on the app.